 Within a week of first seeing Chip, I fed him from my hand.

 He also lightly nibbled on my finger when this happened.
 With rabies you must get treatment immediately (~100% fatal).
 Out of ignorance I didn’t, but probably should’ve.
 I wore gloves after this.

 After that, I left nuts out for Chip daily.
 I checked every few hours to see if he was out or if he had taken the nuts.
 I believe the nuts kept him hanging out around my front door.

 After that I gradually pushed his comfort zone more and more.

 Over the winter, chipmunks (at least the species in the northeast) don’t hibernate per say, but sleep a lot.
 If they stick around and you leave nuts out, they will give you little footprints in the snow:

-Stripes wasn’t very active until it got back to 50 or 60 degrees F. Then she had babies (video narrated by my mom).
+Stripes wasn’t very active until the temperature returned to 50 or 60 degrees F. Soon after, though, she had babies (video narrated by my mom).
 She had two litters in 2020!

-After that I experimented with different things with Stripes.
+After that I experimented with different ideas with Stripes.
 Feeding her from a spoon was one of my favorites: if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and then I would have a chipmunk on a spoon.
-My family and I also experimented with ladder and makeshift swing, to varying success.
+My family and I also experimented with a ladder and a makeshift swing, to varying success.